bandzcash/bandz-js/README.md

 User must have a collaterised position (i.e. aTokens in their wallet)

-- @param `user` The ethereum address that will receive the borrowed amount
+- @param `user` The smartBCH address that will receive the borrowed amount
-- @param `reserve` The ethereum address of the reserve asset
+- @param `reserve` The smartBCH address of the reserve asset
-- @param `amount` The amount to be borrowed, in human readable units (e.g. 2.5 ETH)
+- @param `amount` The amount to be borrowed, in human readable units (e.g. 2.5 BCH)
 - @param `interestRateMode` Whether the borrow will incur a stable or variable interest rate (1 | 2)
-- @param @optional `debtTokenAddress` The ethereum address of the debt token of the asset you want to borrow.
-Only needed if the reserve is ETH mock address
+- @param @optional `debtTokenAddress` The smartBCH address of the debt token of the asset you want to borrow.
+Only needed if the reserve is BCH mock address
-- @param @optional `onBehalfOf` The ethereum address for which user is borrowing.
+- @param @optional `onBehalfOf` The smartBCH address for which user is borrowing.
 It will default to the user address
 - @param @optional `refferalCode` Integrators are assigned a referral code and can potentially receive rewards.
 It defaults to 0 (no referrer)

 ```